AMonninger/CompMethods2021/README.md

 ## Code

 Due to Data restrictions, figures and tables can only be produced locally with access to Data.
+Nevertheless, stata codes for tables and python code for distribution estimations can be found in folder `Code`.

 ##### Reproduce the figures and compile the paper locally using `nbreproduce`
    1. Install [nbreproduce](https://github.com/econ-ark/nbreproduce)
-   2. Download this repository using `git clone https://github.com/econ-ark/BufferStockTheory` or a zip folder [using this link](https://github.com/econ-ark/BufferStockTheory/archive/master.zip).
+   2. Download this repository using `git clone https://github.com/AMonninger/CompMethods2021-MonningerAB` or a zip folder [using this link](https://github.com/AMonninger/CompMethods2021-MonningerAB/archive/master.zip).
    3. Execute `nbreproduce` from the command line.

 ## Paper